How a hospitality startup built an Android app that relies on web content to dramatically increase user engagement and keep file size low

 - They use the version of Chrome installed on the device, so they always have the latest APIs and features.

-- They use significantly less storage than a fully native app, which is a concern for many users, especially those with lower-end devices.
+- They use significantly less storage than a platform-specific app, which is a concern for many users, especially those with lower-end devices.

 Running in Chrome also has a number of handy perks.
 For example, TWAs share Chrome's storage, including cookies, passwords, and anything stored using the Web Storage API.
 One benefit of this setup is that users stay logged in across the browser and the TWA app.